 |9.||Live Examples||See Example||See Example|

 My advice is, you should use Shopify as your eCommerce store.
 While Shopify charges more than WooCommerce, it also offers most of the eCommerce specific extensions for free, which are otherwise paid on WooCommerce marketplace.
 Shopify is a complete eCommerce solution, and will actually cost you less than WooCommerce on the long run, provided that you have to pay for every functionality you add on WooCommerce.

-But if you want more control over every part of your online store, or want to fully customize your blog pages; WooCommerce is a better choice.
+But if you want more flexibility, or want to fully customize your blog pages; WooCommerce is a better choice.
 Follow this guide to start an online boutique using WooCommerce, or to create a blogging website.

 Your boutique name aka domain name is the first thing your visitor will notice.
 When you are finding a name for your fashion boutique, make sure it is…

-Brandable and short – A good, catchy store name will help you develop your brand (which is essential if you are looking for a long term business).
-A short domain name helps you rank better in the search engines too.
-Your boutique name should be unique and remarkable so that people don’t easily forget about it, which would ultimately help them get back to your store more often.
+Brandable, short and unique – A good, catchy store name will help you develop your brand (which is essential if you are looking for a long term business).
+A short, unique domain name will not only be more memorable for your audience, but also good for SEO.